Ford-Robert/Ford-Robert.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a University of Toronto graduate with a Bachelor’s degree in Statistics and Computer Science, with a minor in History.
-My work spans machine learning research, AI engineering, and data systems; especially pipelines, verification, and management.
+I’m a University of Toronto graduate with an Honours Bachelor of Science degree in Statistics and Computer Science, with a minor in History.
+My work spans data science, machine learning research, AI engineering, and data systems; pipelines, verification, and management.
 I’ve built several self-directed projects across these areas, focusing on practical experimentation and clear, reproducible results.